Kunzang Palyul Choling: Sedona, Arizona

 KPC's Sedona, Arizona location has a community of Jetsunma Ahkon Lhamo's students who built the 36' Amitabha Stupa, which has become a tourist destination at the base of Thunder Mountain.
 The Sedona center is home to Dakini Valley, a large tract of undeveloped land.

 Australia

 KPC's Australian students are spread widely over the Northern Territory, Queensland, South Australia and Victoria.
 They sponsor visits from teachers from Namdroling monastery in India, such as Khenpo Pem.

 Teachings and practices

 Jetsunma Ahkon Lhamo teaches twice a week, Sundays and Wednesdays, and podcasts Buddhism for Beginners.
 Atira Zeoli, Ahkon Lhamo's daughter, teaches a beginning class twice monthly, while the monks and nuns teach shamatha meditation on weekends based on Jetsunma Ahkon Lhamo's book Stabilizing the Mind.

-The Migyur Dorje Institute started by Khenchen Tsewang Gyatso has been continued by Khenpo Pem Tsheri Sherpa, who teaches a regular series of classes on such topics as Shantideva's Bodhisattva's Guide (Bodhicharyavatara).
+The Mingyur Dorje Institute started by Khenchen Tsewang Gyatso has been continued by Khenpo Karze, who teaches a regular series of classes on such topics as Shantideva's Bodhisattva's Guide (Bodhicharyavatara).
+He also teaches about Buddhism to children in local comparative religions classes.

 Visiting teachers give esoteric empowerments.
 Kuchen Rinpoche and Khenpo Norgay give empowerments necessary for students to begin many traditional Vajrayana Buddhist practices.
-In addition, students attend the Palyul summer retreat in McDonough, NY.
+In addition, students attend the annual Palyul summer retreat in McDonough, NY.